Malibu Lumber Yard

-Malibu Lumber Yard, once the site of a hardware store and lumber yard, is now a unique 30,000 square foot upscale retail redevelopment and iconic, art-driven destination for all ages in the commercial center of Malibu.
-Developed in a city with strict environmental regulations regarding water quality and stormwater runoff, this mall is equipped to treat 100% of the stormwater and wastewater on the site,contributing to the protection of the nearby estuary habitat and surf destinations.
-With a focus on water conservation, stormwater treatment and reduction of heat island effect, the project communicates a clear message that sustainable design is comfortable, beautiful and fun.
+Malibu Lumber Yard, once the site of a hardware store and lumber yard, is a unique 30,000-sf upscale retail redevelopment and art-driven destination for all ages in the commercial center of Malibu.
+Developed in a city with strict environmental regulations regarding water quality and stormwater runoff, the site is equipped to treat 100% of stormwater and wastewater on the site,contributing to the protection of the nearby estuary habitat and surfing destinations.
+With a focus on water conservation, stormwater treatment, and the reduction of urban heat island effect, the project communicates a clear message that sustainable design can be comfortable, beautiful, and fun.

-- Precast concrete pavers, planters, permeable asphalt and a courtyard deck built over gravel beds reduce the impervious surface area of the site by 75%, even with the addition of new building area.
+- Precast concrete pavers, planters, permeable asphalt, and a courtyard deck built over gravel beds reduce the impervious surface area of the site by 75%, even with the additional new building footprint.

-- Rain water falling on the rooftop is directed through a roof drain to under the courtyard deck onto the grade that slopes into the bioswale.
+- Rainwater falling on the rooftop is directed through a roof drain to under the courtyard deck and into the bioswale.

-- The irrigation system tailors water supply by hydrozone to ensure that plants receive only as much water as they need to grow in a healthy manner.
+- The irrigation system tailors water supply to each hydrozone to ensure that plants receive only as much water as they need to grow in a healthy manner.

 - 100% of water used for irrigation is reclaimed water purchased from the Las Virgines Municipal Water District.

-- Light-colored permeable pavers, natural-colored permeable concrete and planted areas reduce the heat island effect and energy needed for building air-conditioning.
+- Light-colored permeable pavers, natural-colored permeable concrete, and planted areas reduce the urban heat island effect and the energy needed for building air-conditioning.

-- The permeable paving was more costly than traditional asphalt or cast in place concrete (70,000 square feet at $2.00 per square foot premium), which was offset by the savings of what would have required a conventional drainage system and CDS unit (approximately $150,000).
+- The permeable paving was more costly than traditional asphalt or cast in place concrete ($140,000 - 70,000 sf at an additional $2 per sf), which was offset by the savings of what would a conventional drainage system and CDS unit would have cost (approximately $150,000).

 - The use of reclaimed water reduced irrigation cost by 25%.
 The cost of potable water in Malibu is $1.58 per unit and reclaimed water is $1.22 as of November 23, 2010.